 One of the requirements of the Critical Review is to give the Background of the article you are reviewing, to explain the context of how this specific information is relevant to the class we're taking.
 In the Background section you are required to cite the textbook.
-Whatever chapter (or chapters) you cite from the textbook, that is the chapter where you should post your Critical Review.
-If you cite more than one chapter than it's your choice, but the earlier the better is a good strategy with Critical Reviews.
+Whatever chapter (or chapters) you cite from the textbook, that is the week's folder where you should post your Critical Review.
+If you cite chapters from more than one week, then it's your choice which week to post your Critical Review, but the earlier the better is a good strategy.

 First Read: How to Review a Scientific Article for My Class

 The most important content of your critical review should be a comparison between the ideas presented in the textbook and similar ideas presented by the article you chose.
 You must situate the article in the context of cultural anthropology; compare and contrast your article with the chapter.
-I like to think of this as "backing-up"; your article is probably going to be very specific, but before you get too far down the rabbit hole, back up and give us the broad view of where we are.
+I like to think of this as "backing-up" in both senses of the metaphor; your article is probably going to be very specific, but before you get too far down the rabbit hole, back up and give us the broad view of where we are.
 How do the authors' presentations of the ideas differ?
 Do they emphasize different points?
 Do they disagree?